DeTrigger: A Gradient-Centric Approach to Backdoor Attack Mitigation in Federated Learning

-Federated Learning (FL) enables collaborative model training across distributed devices while preserving local data privacy, making it ideal for mobile and embedded systems.
+Federated Learning (FL) enables collaborative model training across distributed devices while preserving local data privacy, making it suitable for decentralized systems.
 However, the decentralized nature of FL also opens vulnerabilities to model poisoning attacks, particularly backdoor attacks, where adversaries implant trigger patterns to manipulate model predictions.
 In this paper, we propose \system{}, a scalable and efficient backdoor-robust federated learning framework that leverages insights from adversarial attack methodologies.
 By employing gradient analysis with temperature scaling, \system{} detects and isolates backdoor triggers, allowing for precise model weight pruning of backdoor activations without sacrificing benign model knowledge.
-Extensive evaluations across four widely used datasets demonstrate that \system{} achieves up to 251$\times$ faster detection than traditional methods and mitigates backdoor attacks by up to 98.9\%, with minimal impact on global model accuracy.
-Our findings establish \system{} as a robust and scalable solution to protect federated learning environments against sophisticated backdoor threats.
+We provide a thorough theoretical analysis along with extensive evaluations across four widely used datasets, demonstrating that \system{} achieves up to 251$\times$ faster detection than traditional methods and mitigates backdoor attacks by up to 98.9\%, with minimal impact on global model accuracy.
+Our findings suggest \system{} to be a robust and scalable solution to protect federated learning environments against sophisticated backdoor threats.